HomeDing/homeding.github.io/dashboard.md

 ![dashboard ui](/dashboard.png)

-This is an example of a dashboard for a indor air quality sensor device like the one described in the [Airquality story](/stories/story-airquality.md).
+This is an example of a dashboard for a indoor air quality sensor device like the one described in the [Airquality story](/stories/story-airquality.md).

 ## Dashboard features